Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Deep Similarity Inspector

-\item \textbf{Semantic Class Similarity Matrices (SCSMs)} - a \textit{similarity reference} used by our framework.
+\textbf{Semantic Class Similarity Matrices (SCSMs)} is a \textit{similarity reference} used by our framework.
 Semantic relations approximate collective human similarity judgments, as they capture structured connections that humans intuitively recognize (common functionality, appearance, evolutionary traits).
 Semantic similarity is a relation between terms with a similar meaning \cite{bib:kolb2009experiments}.
-Semantic similarity can be measured \emph{e.g.} via WordNet \cite{bib:miller1998wordnet} similarity measures \cite{bib:pedersen2004wordnet, bib:leacock1998combining, bib:wu1994verb}.
-We use path similarity in our study, as according to \cite{bib:kolb2009experiments}, it outperforms other measures in terms of correlation with human judgment of semantic relatedness.
-We use WordNet's rich semantic relations over human judgments.
-Its large lexical database better supports generalization across different datasets, increasing the chance of finding relevant representations.
-The advantages of WordNet path similarity are also its clear formulation, a consistent score due to derivation from a fixed lexical database and an objective and systematic approach to defining relationships.
-By computing the similarities between all categories in $\mathcal{D}$ (WordNet nodes), we obtain the \textbf{WordNet CSM (WNCSM)}, which is a special case of a SCSM (see methods in Appendix~\ref{appendix_wordnet_accuracy}). \end{itemize}
+Semantic similarity can be measured \emph{e.g.} via WordNet \cite{bib:miller1998wordnet} similarity measures.
+We use path similarity \cite{bib:pedersen2004wordnet} in our study, as according to \cite{bib:kolb2009experiments}, it outperforms other measures in terms of correlation with human judgment of semantic relatedness.
+We use WordNet semantics instead of human judgments because its large lexical database is good for generalization and increases the chance of finding relevant representations.
+WordNet similarity is also clearly defined and provides consistent, objective scores derived from a fixed taxonomy.
+By computing the similarities between all categories in $\mathcal{D}$ (WordNet nodes), we obtain the \textbf{WordNet CSM (WNCSM)}, which is a special case of a SCSM.